zwave-js/node-zwave-js/docs/development/config-files.md

 ### `devices`

 Each device in the Z-Wave standard is identified by its product type and product ID.
+If a config file was imported from the _Z-Wave Alliance_ database, their identifiers are noted here too.
 A config file that is valid for both `0x0123 / 0x1000` and `0x2345 / 0x0001` would have the following `devices` entry:

 ```json
 "devices": [